Donald Trump Jr. shares image of AR-15 with depiction of Hillary Clinton behind bars

 The image apparently shows the 2016 Democratic nominee behind jail bars.
 "Lock her up" became a frequent rally cry for supporters of Donald Trump Jr.'s father during the 2016 and 2020 presidential campaigns.
 The AR-15 also shows a medieval knight's helmet with a Crusader cross above the magazine.
 It also has "Made in the USA" and "Crusader" emblazoned on the rifle.

-The president is facing articles of impeachment as well global scrutiny for authorizing an airstrike that killed Iran's top military official Qasem Soleimani.
+The president is facing articles of impeachment as well global scrutiny for authorizing an airstrike that killed Iran's top military official Qassem Soleimani.